wp-plugins/websimon-tables/readme.txt

 * The plugin is released

 == Upgrade Notice ==

+= Version 1.3.3 =
+* Some new features where the largest update is the new BETA feature to import/export tables with .csv.
+* Support for shortchodes inside of the tables where added
+* Some structure changes to make the loading time for table css faster.

 = Version 1.3.2 =
 * Upgrade to this version if your table designs doesn´t get displayed correctly